Sign Up to Take the H2Otel Challenge

 - Assess water use and savings opportunities;

-- Change products or processes to incorporate best management practices;
+- Change products or processes to incorporate best management practices; and

 - The organization will not construe, claim, nor imply that its participation in the EPA WaterSense H2Otel Challenge constitutes federal government (EPA) approval, acceptance, or endorsement of anything other than the organization's commitment to the Challenge.